-Mario’s birth area, il Cilento, was (and still is) like another world!
+Hubby’s birth area, il Cilento, was (and still is) like another world!
 And in shock, like Carlo Levi of the film Christ Stopped at Eboli, I wondered if we’d landed in some 3rd world nation instead of 20th century Europe!

 And we fell in love with the rural mountain villages of Italy’s deep south that day.

 And their unfathomable fascination continues to pull on our hearts.
 An indescribable something in the culture and beautiful, simple people.
 That goes far beyond the beauty of the landscape.

 You can learn more about this movie on the Fascist era of Italy at IMDb.
 But we really recommend finding it, because it illustrates the world of the southern Italian mountain villages far better than we ever could.